PHS Virtual Learning Information

 What if a student has questions or needs additional support?

-- Faculty, Counseling, and Learning Support personnel are available from 9:00 a.m. – 3:00 p.m. via email and/or other communication vehicles to help individual students with their work if needed.
+Counselors and Learning Support personnel are available from 9:30 a.m. – 3:30 p.m. via email and/or other communication vehicles to help students with academic needs.
 Parents and students should use teacher school emails to make initial contact.
-Faculty and staff can be reached by email using their first name initial and last name followed by @providencehigh.net.
-In addition, there is a general SOS line available for students and/or parents to report power outages or to seek advice in contacting teachers.
+In addition, there is a general SOS line available for students and parents to report internet outages or to seek advice in contacting teachers.